michaelfig/cacao_app/README.md

 This app is for iOS and Android to use as a local proxy for their builtin web browsers.
 It is built with [Flutter](https://flutter.io/).

+## FIXME: State of Brokenness

+This app does not currently work.
+See TODO.md.

 See [Cacao Proxy](https://github.com/michaelfig/cacao) for more details.

 Michael FIG <michael+cacao@fig.org>, 2018-12-06